-If we were going to spend a “perfect” day in Disney’s Animal Kingdom, the touring plan in this post would be how we would do it.
+If we were going to spend a “perfect” day in Disney’s Animal Kingdom, the touring plan in this post would be how we would do it, including how to minimize waits for Pandora – World of Avatar.
 These are the attractions we would do, the restaurants at which we’d dine, the zoological exhibits we’d see, and the trails we’d explore.
 This post continues our series of single-day itineraries designed to answer the frequently asked question, “what would you do if you only had one day in ____ Disney park?”

 During the day, Animal Kingdom is an interesting mix of zoological offerings and traditional theme park attractions that requires a more balanced approach that juggles the two.
 This is because it’s possible to experience what we call “animal fatigue” than you are to run out of time to do everything you want at Animal Kingdom.
-As always, we aim for a fun, well-rounded day as opposed to crossing as many attractions off “the list” with this plan.
-We think a well-rounded day is the key to a great time at Animal Kingdom.
+Pandora – World of Avatar helps with this balance, and most people will want spend more time in the rest of Animal Kingdom as a result.
+Plus, for Summer 2017, Animal Kingdom is the park with the longest operating hours everyday!

 This post assumes moderate crowds at Animal Kingdom; actual crowds will vary.
 Consult our When to Visit Walt Disney World post to determine how bad crowds might actually be, or to plan your visit.
 If you’re looking for something more comprehensive to plan every aspect of your Walt Disney World vacation, from where to purchase discount tickets to transportation to what to pack and more, read our Walt Disney World Trip Planning Guide.